mapbox/vector-tile-spec/3.0/README.md

 Polygon geometries MUST NOT have any interior rings that intersect and interior rings MUST be enclosed by the exterior ring.

+##### 4.3.5.3.
+Spline Geometry Type

+The `SPLINE` geometry type encodes a curve geometry in the form of a b-spline or basis spline.
+Unlike other geometry types, `SPLINE` requires the use of multiple fields in a feature.
+A spline geometry MUST have control points in the `geometry` field and knots in the `spline_knots` field.
+A spline geometry MAY have a degree in the `spline_degree` field.

+If a `SPLINE` geometry does not provide a degree in the `spline_degree` field, the degree is considered to be 2.

+The command sequence in the `geometry` field for the control points in a spline geometry MUST consist of one or more repetitions of the following sequence:

+1. A `MoveTo` command with a command count of 1
+2. A `LineTo` command with a command count greater than 0

+If the command sequence for a `SPLINE` geometry type includes only a single `MoveTo` command then the geometry MUST be interpreted as a single b-spline; otherwise the geometry MUST be interpreted as a multi b-spline geometry, wherein each `MoveTo` signals the beginning of a new b-spline.

+Each b-spline defined in the `geometry` field MUST have an array of knot values in the `spline_knots` field.
+Each array of knot values for a b-spline MUST contain exactly the number of knot values as defined by the following formula: `number_of_knots = number_of_control_points + degree + 1`.
+Knot values are encoded in the `spline_knots` field using delta-encoded-list complex value type as defined in 4.4.2.2 below.
+There will be delta-encoded-list for each b-spline.

 #### 4.3.6.
 Example Geometry Encodings

 ##### 4.3.6.1.
 Example Point